Southerner (New Zealand train): Demise and withdrawal

 By the 1990s, the DJ class had been largely withdrawn and other locomotives hauled the Southerner, including the DC and DX classes.

 The service ran at a loss and had been supported by government subsidies until these were abolished for all long-distance passenger trains in 1989.
 New Zealand Rail changed the seating configuration by replacing the very generous three-abreast configuration with a more standard four-abreast, with reduced (but still generous compared to bus) seat pitch.
 The full-service buffet carriage was replaced with a buffet servery.
 Both measures reduced costs significantly, but the service was challenged by the increasing number of low-cost shuttle bus services, particularly between Christchurch and Dunedin, which were significantly cheaper than the train.
 Nonetheless, the Southerner still operated seven days a week, one service each way.

 As branch lines were nearly non-existent (and with those still in use not open to passenger train) and as Dunedin's suburban passenger services had been withdrawn by 1982, it was the sole regular train to stop at the famous Dunedin Railway Station, once the country's busiest.
 At this time, the typical consist comprised only two or three carriages and a power/luggage van, and the southbound journey from Christchurch and Dunedin was timetabled to take 5 hours 46 minutes, with an additional 3 hours 19 minutes to reach Invercargill.
 Northbound, the journey from Invercargill to Dunedin was scheduled at 3 hours 28 minutes, with another 5 hours 27 minutes to Christchurch.

 It continued to face increased bus competition, and with increased private car ownership and competition in the airline industry, the Southerner seemed unable to find a profitable niche.

-In 2001, Tranz Rail sold a 50% share in long-distance passenger services operated by Tranz Scenic to directors of Australian company West Coast Railway, but the company elected not to purchase the Southerner without the promise of a subsidy.
+In June 2001, Tranz Rail sold a 50% share in long-distance passenger services operated by Tranz Scenic to directors of Australian company West Coast Railway, but the company elected not to purchase the Southerner without the promise of a subsidy.
 The Ministry of Economic Development funded a feasibility study into the economic impact of subsidising the Southerner, but this failed to demonstrate a viable business case for the service; patronage having fallen to an average of between 40 and 50 people per day in each direction.
 This was roughly half what was necessary to make the train viable.
 As neither airline nor bus services along the route were subsidised, the government decided not to subsidise the train and its demise was inevitable.

 Public outcry failed to save the train, and the last services ran on Sunday, 10 February 2002.
 The carriages were re-allocated to the TranzAlpine between Christchurch and Greymouth and the TranzCoastal between Christchurch and Picton.
 Invercargill lost its status as the southernmost passenger station in the world.